-The bachelor's degree program in theatre provides an excellent broad-based foundation for work in the arts or entertainment professions or readies students for further training at graduate schools or conservatories.
+The bachelor's degree program in theatre provides an excellent foundation for work in the arts and entertainment and prepares students for further training at graduate schools or conservatories.

 Students who complete this degree program may be prepared for the following careers.
 Advanced degrees or certifications may be required for academic or clinical positions.
 Career examples include but are not limited to:

-|Art, Drama, and Music Teachers, Postsecondary||12%||$66,930|
+|Art, Drama, and Music Teachers, Postsecondary||5.6%||$69,690|

 |Entertainers and Performers, Sports and Related Workers, All Other|

-|Makeup Artists, Theatrical and Performance||12.5%||$59,300|
+|Makeup Artists, Theatrical and Performance||11%||$106,920|

 * Data obtained from the Occupational Information Network (O*NET) under sponsorship of the U.S. Department of Labor/Employment and Training Administration (USDOL/ETA).

 - Bright Outlook